 Look, the only tool anyone even uses in these kits is the nail-clippers; all the other pokers and whatnot are useless filler.
 And let’s be real here, is there anyone who doesn’t already have nail-clippers in random drawers all over the house?
 NO ONE IS IN NEED OF MORE NAIL-CLIPPERS.
 So resist the urge to buy a package of clutter – even if it does come in a smooth leatherette zipper case.

-This thing is seriously cool.
-It looks like a key and fits on your key chain, but it’s actually a hideaway knife.
+It’s a key chain and yet so much more.
 Dads love to feel handy — even if the only places they ever go on a given day are preschool dropoff and the office — and this will make him feel extra, extra handy in a James Bond sort of way.